mynameistito/opencode-antigravity-auth/README.md

 }
 ```

 > **Tip:** You only need to add the models you plan to use.
 The example above includes all available models, but you can remove any you don't need.
+The `modalities` field enables image and PDF support in the TUI.

 ### Step 4: Use a model